Home Hockey Training

 Don’t forget the rest of the equipment

 Of course, we will need some more equipment to make our hockey on synthetic ice at home dreams a reality.

-- Hockey stick: Make sure to get more than one stick, if possible, for yourself or your hockey-playing family.
+- Hockey Stick: Make sure to get more than one stick, if possible, for yourself or your hockey-playing family.

 - Goals: Pick up two lightweight, standard goals for some intense games!
 If there’s a goalie in the house, this can help with shot-stopping skills and flexibility.
 While you’re at it, some shooting targets can help with accuracy!

-- Training equipment: While you can use simple household items in place of cones, pick up some agility cones or other equipment to help with speed and change of direction.
+- Training Equipment: While you can use simple household items in place of cones, pick up some agility cones or other equipment to help with speed and change of direction.

 - Safety!: While it’s easy to go play without safety in mind, hockey at home can lead to injuries.
 Of course, it brings out the competitive nature of all involved!
 Make sure to get a helmet, elbow, and knee pads for protection, if you’re playing with others.